Douglas Southall Freeman: Death and legacy

-Douglas Southall Freeman died of a heart attack on June 13, 1953 at his home in Richmond, Virginia, at the age of 67.
+Douglas Southall Freeman died of a heart attack on June 13, 1953, at his home in Richmond, Virginia, at the age of 67.
 On the morning of his death he had delivered his usual radio broadcast from Richmond.
 He was buried in Hollywood Cemetery in Richmond.

 Freeman's newspaper editorials and daily radio broadcasts made him one of the most influential Virginians of his day, his analysis of World War I and World War II military campaigns bringing him recognition throughout the country, especially in military circles.
 President Franklin Delano Roosevelt thanked him for suggesting the use of the term "liberation," rather than "invasion," of Europe.

 Military commanders such as Admiral Chester W. Nimitz and Generals George C. Marshall, Douglas MacArthur, and Dwight D. Eisenhower sought his friendship and advice.
 Eisenhower said Freeman first convinced him to think seriously about running for the presidency.
 In 1958, Freeman was posthumously awarded his second Pulitzer Prize for his seven-volume biography of George Washington.
 In 1955, the Virginia Associated Press Broadcasters honored Freeman by creating the Douglas Southall Freeman Award for public service in radio journalism.

-Eric Foner is more critical of Freeman, whose biography of Lee, Foner calls a "hagiography," criticizing its lack of nuance and the limited attention paid to Lee's relationship to slavery.
+Eric Foner is more critical of Freeman, whose biography of Lee Foner calls a "hagiography," criticizing its lack of nuance and the limited attention paid to Lee's relationship to slavery.
+Charles B. Dew wrote that Freeman's "magisterial" Lee's Lieutenants, United Daughters of the Confederacy magazine, and Facts the Historians Leave Out: A Youth's Confederate Primer by John S. Tilley were crucial titles in his adolescent indoctrination into the mainstream white Southern worldview of the 1950s.

 In 2021, some students and faculty at the University of Richmond, where Freeman served as Rector for seven years, criticized the University board of trustees for refusing to remove Freeman's name from a campus building, although he had "supported racial segregation, opposed interracial marriage and promoted racist concepts underlying the eugenics movement."
-The “greatest inheritance,” Freeman once said, was “clean blood, right-thinking ancestry.”
+The "greatest inheritance," Freeman once said, was "clean blood, right-thinking ancestry."